bluecaret/carettab/README.md

 - Customize everything!
 Toggle the time, seconds, date, search, animation and more.
 - Theme selection.
 Choose from a handful of different background colors.

-Have any suggesetions?
+Have any suggestions?
 Let me know on Twitter @BlueCaret

 ## Changelog